ModderHangout/ESP32S3-Gamepad/README.md

 Most ESP32-S3 development boards have **two USB ports**:

+- **This repo has only been tested with this model
 - **Native USB / USB-OTG** → Used for the USB HID gamepad.
 - **USB-to-UART** → Typically used for flashing firmware and serial debugging.